 So, what is a teacher to do?

-Well, I have 3 tips that will help you navigate the wild ride in helping kids focus!
+Well, I have 3 tips that will help kids focus and pay attention in the classroom and at home.

 Helping Kids Focus

 One way you will be successful in helping kids focus is by simply changing the volume of your voice.
 You’re probably thinking “Well, yeah…that seems pretty easy.”
 And you would be correct.
-It is extraordinarily easy!
+It’s extraordinarily easy!
 However, just because something is easy doesn’t mean we always remember to do it.

 This technique is especially useful when your kids are using voices that are inappropriate for the situation.
 By either getting louder or quieter, depending on the situation, you have piqued their interest and gotten their attention.